Product and design leadership for complex systems.

 From 30+ Algorithms to One Curator Experience

-Designed the orchestration layer that transformed machine learning outputs into a curator-controlled workflow, reducing review time from 18.5 hours to roughly one hour.
+Designed the orchestration layer that transformed machine learning outputs into a curator-controlled workflow, reducing review time from approximately 18.5 hours to about 1 hour.

 These articles diagnose the organizational patterns that most reliably limit product and design impact — and describe how to address them.
 They reflect the same approach I bring to practice: understanding why a system produces its current results before trying to change it.